Scotland post-surgical deaths drop by a third, say researchers

 Dr Atul Gawande, who introduced the checklist and co-authored the study, published in the British Journal of Surgery, said: "Scotland's health system is to be congratulated for a multi-year effort that has produced some of the largest population-wide reductions in surgical deaths ever documented."

-Prof Jason Leitch, NHS Scotland's national clinical director, added: "This is a significant study which highlights the reduction in surgical mortality over the last decade.
+Prof Jason Leitch, NHS Scotland's national clinical director who also co-authored the report, added: "This is a significant study which highlights the reduction in surgical mortality over the last decade.

 "While there are a number of factors that have contributed to this, it is clear from the research that the introduction of the WHO Surgical Safety Checklist in 2008 has played a key role."